 We isolate 17 topics areas in the set of case studies (SI Text Table 1).
 Demand-side topics are prevalent, covering transportation, waste management, and energy and heat demand in buildings – alongside issues of urban governance, urban form and CO2 emissions accounting.
 A single supply-side topic emerges, solar PV.
 Wider sustainability issues such as air pollution, water demand, urban ecology and climate adaptation are also integrated in the case studies we identify.

 As each case study document is marked up by a combination of these topics, the analysis can be scaled-up to groups of documents.
 Hence we can analyse prevalent (or lacking) topics at a regional level.
-Here we observe that emissions accounting and urban form are frequent subjects of case study research situated in Asia (Figure 3)This contrasts with the ubiquity of urban governance research, which captures policies and policy-making, in all other regions.
+Here we observe that emissions accounting and urban form are frequent subjects of case study research situated in Asia (Figure 3), reflecting a focus of R&D investments into engineering disciplines in China and South Korea and corresponding focus in education (44% of all students in China graduate in science & engineering, compared with 16% in the US).
+This contrasts with the ubiquity of urban governance research, which captures policies and policy-making, in all other regions.
 Climate adaption also emerges as the most prominent topic in Africa, Latin America and Oceania.
 As our search query specified no adaptation keywords, this latter result suggests a continued failure to balance urban adaptation research in these regions with a mitigation agenda.

 Isolating research topics on individual cities is also possible.
 For instance we find that low-carbon transportation is scarcely researched for New York City and Chicago, but well developed for London (Table 1).
 Again, emissions accounting dominates the research landscape of top-tier cities in China (Beijing, Shanghai and Tianjin), while topics around urban ecology, water demand and waste management are overlooked here – at least in the mitigation focused literature we identify.
 SI Table 1 lists the articles we identify for the largest urban centre in Africa, Cairo, showing not just the scarcity of studies on this city, but the potential of topic modelling to rapidly identify the main themes of specific publications, in this case a predominant focus on building design and technologies.